by Buffy Ellen

 I know I get excited about a lot of food, especially the weekly recipes I share with you here.
 But this my friend is the real deal.
 I had a basic concept in mind when first making this recipe, but this was one of those moments where when the first forkful entered my mouth, I thought: eureka!!
 A mad foodie high.
 Think light, fluffy and tender crepes lovingly wrapped around the most amazing creamy mushroom mix, flavoured with punchy hints of garlic, shallot and thyme.
 The crepes are so easy to make, 15 minutes in total (after soaking the chickpeas the day before), and miraculously don’t fall apart or stick to the pan despite the absence of eggs and oil.

 The mushroom blend, meanwhile, is a revelation on its own.
-In fact, by making this you really have two recipes in one – the crepes you can use the next day for lunch, spread with Creamy Cashew Aioli and whatever salad ingredients you have on hand.
+I've made this one here with Meadows Mushrooms small portobellos - perfect for adding juicy texture.
+Best of all, by making this you really have two recipes in one – the crepes you can use the next day for lunch, spread with Creamy Cashew Aioli and whatever salad ingredients you have on hand.
 The mushrooms, on the other hand, are perfect for classic brunch fare (without the traditionally dairy-cream laden sauce) - layer them atop your favourite wholegrain toast (my latest being this lovely Five Seed Sourdough), and brunch is served.
 I guarantee you will fall in deep mad love with this creamy, crepey mushroomy creation; definitely one to put on your to do list this week!